notasausage/pi-hole-unbound-wireguard/README.md

 ### Finish WireGuard Installation

-On your Raspberry Pi, there are a few more steps needed to complete setup of the WireGuard VPN.
+On your Raspberry Pi, there are a few more steps needed to complete the setup of the WireGuard VPN.
 First, allow WireGuard to start on boot:

 ```shell
 sudo systemctl enable wg-quick@wg0